 P-Y-T-H-O-N: 50 years since ‘Monty’s Moxie’ came to Planet Earth

-I can’t tell you the number of times I’ve been at a party enjoying a terrific story and as it reached it’s hilarious apex thought, “Gosh, this is just so perfect that I really wish a giant cupid’s foot would descend from the sky and end it right now.”
+I can’t tell you the number of times I’ve been at a party enjoying a terrific story, and as it reached its hilarious apex thought, “Gosh, this is just so perfect that I wish a giant cupid’s foot would descend from the sky and end it right now.”

 OK, not really, but maybe you get the idea.
-The convention for storytelling is that a perfect, well-told story has a defined beginning, middle, and end, but in real life, it doesn’t always work out that way.
-The creative brains behind Monty Python gave us a convention-bending way around that problem by weaving zany illustrations between scenes, cutting them off after the most hilarious parts were delivered and moving along to the next.
+The convention for storytelling is that a perfect, well-told story has a defined beginning, middle, and end, but it doesn’t always work out that way in real life.
+The creative brains behind Monty Python gave us a convention-bending way around that problem by weaving zany illustrations between scenes, cutting them off after the hilarious parts were delivered, and moving along to the next.

-Monty Python’s Flying Circus upended all manner of the convention during its four-season run on BBC television in the early 1970s and introduced the world to an absurd, stream of consciousness hilarity that continues to influence and resonate decades later.
+Monty Python’s Flying Circus upended all manner of the convention during its four-season run on BBC television in the early 1970s.
+It introduced the world to an absurd, stream of consciousness hilarity that continues to influence and resonate decades later.